raphaelsty/cherche/docs/pipeline/pipeline.md

 # Pipeline

-Search replaces the operators `+` (pipeline), `|` (union) and `|` (intersection) to build pipelines efficiently.
+Cherche replaces the operators `+` (pipeline), `|` (union), and `|` (intersection) to build pipelines efficiently.

 ## Pipeline `+`

-`+` is the main operator dedicated to pipelines.
+`+` is the operator dedicated to pipelines.
 The first model in a pipeline should always be a retriever.

-Pipeline made of a retriever and a ranker:
+Here is a pipeline made of a retriever and a ranker:

 ```python
 >>> search = retriever + ranker
 >>> search.add(documents)
 ```

-Pipeline allows to map document indexes to their content (not needed with Elasticsearch):
+The pipeline allows to map document indexes to their content (not needed with Elasticsearch):

 ```python
 >>> search = retriever + ranker + documents
 >>> search.add(documents)
 ```

-Pipeline for question answering (mapping ids to documents is mandatory for question answering unless you are using Elasticsearch):
+Pipeline for question answering (mapping ids to documents is mandatory for question answering unless using Elasticsearch):

 ```python
 >>> search_qa = retriever + ranker + documents + question_answering
 >>> search.add(documents)
 ```

-Pipeline for summarization (mapping ids to documents is mandatory for summarization unless you are using Elasticsearch):
+Pipeline for summarization (mapping ids to documents is mandatory for summarization unless using Elasticsearch):

 ```python
 >>> search_summarize = retriever + ranker + documents + summarize